goabstract/Awesome-Design-Tools/README.md

 <article id="sound-design">

 ### Sound Design
 Sound design is an art of creating a soundscape for a site, app, movie, game or any other product.
-Sound has a great potential for transforming the way people connect with your product.
-Some sound design software are very advanced and can be used mostly by sound designers, while other are good for beginners.
+The sound has great potential for transforming the way people connect with your product.
+Some sound design software is very advanced and can be used mostly by sound designers, while others are good for beginners.

 * [Appsounds](https://appsounds.pro/) — UI Sound packs for apps, games, and any product.
 * [AudioJungle](https://audiojungle.net/) — 836,206 tracks and sounds from the community of musicians and sound engineers.